M-traces in (non-unimodular) pivotal categories: Introduction

 where $V$ runs over all objects of $\ideal$, and such that certain partial trace and cyclicity properties hold.
 See Section~\ref{SS:traces} for a precise definition.
 In the case when $\lega$ and $\legb$ are both the unit object of $\cat$, then we recover the unimodular m-traces of \cite{GKP1,GKP2,GPV}.

 Our first main result is Theorem~\ref{T:ExistOfabtrace} in which we show, given an absolutely indecomposable object $\PP$ and objects $\lega$ and $\legb$ in $\cat$ with $\Hom_{\cat}(\lega , \PP)=\kk$ and $\Hom_{\cat}(\PP , \legb)=\kk$, there exists a right $\left(\lega , \legb \right)$-trace on a certain (possibly empty) right ideal $\ideal_{\lega}^{\legb}$.
-Furthermore, if either $\lega$ or $\legb$ is the unit object then Theorem~\ref{T:UniqunessofTrace} implies this m-trace is unique up to scaling.
+Furthermore, if either $\lega$ or $\legb$ is the unit object, then Theorem~\ref{T:UniqunessofTrace} implies this m-trace is unique up to scaling.

 Because of the generality of these existence and uniqueness results it is difficult to explicitly describe the ideal $\ideal_{\lega}^{\legb}$ or the functions $\mt_{V}$.
 However, there is a notable case where we can say more.
-If $\PP$ is assumed to be the projective cover of the unit object, $\unit$, and if $\lega$ denotes a simple subobject of $\PP$, then our second main result shows the above theorem defines a unique, nontrivial, right $(\lega, \unit )$-trace on $\Proj (\cat)$, the full subcategory of projective objects of $\cat$.
+If $\cat$ is an abelian category with enough projectives and $\PP$ is assumed to be the projective cover of the unit object, $\unit$, and if $\lega$ denotes a simple subobject of $\PP$, then our second main result shows the above theorem defines a unique, nontrivial, right $(\lega, \unit )$-trace on $\Proj (\cat)$, the full subcategory of projective objects of $\cat$.
 This is already interesting and powerful in the context of unimodular categories (i.e.\ when $\lega \cong \unit$).
 It says any locally-finite, unimodular, pivotal category $\cat$ with enough projectives has an m-trace on $\Proj (\cat)$.
 Previously this was only known in special cases, such as when $\cat$ is the category of representations for a finite group or when $\cat$ contains a simple projective object.
 For example, see \cite{BBGa,GKP2,GR}.

 We end the paper with a discussion of how the notion of a right $(\lega , \legb )$-trace on a category leads to a natural generalization of the notion of a Calabi-Yau category.
-Variations on Calabi-Yau categories play an important role in mathematical physics, algebraic geometry, integrable systems, the representation theory of finite-dimensional algebras, and the categorification of cluster algebras.
+Variations on Calabi-Yau categories play an important role in mathematical physics, algebraic geometry, the representation theory of finite-dimensional algebras, and the categorification of cluster algebras (e.g., see \cite{Costello,Keller,KR,KS} and references therein).